brandoz2255/Obsidian-Notes/Chapter one Containers Matter.md

 - each task is in a `sperate` system not sharing the same `filespace`
 - it needs *high cohesion*

-**High cohesion** refers to designing components that are self-contained, independent, and with a single, well-defined purpose4
+**High cohesion** refers to designing components that are self-contained, independent, and with a single, well-defined purpose

 - Related code should be close together within a module.
 - Elements within a module belong together and contribute to a single task or functionality.
 - Changes to one part of the module are less likely to affect other parts.
 - It's easier to understand and maintain the code since related elements are grouped together.

 **Low coupling** refers to minimizing the dependencies between different modules or components.
-In DevOps, low coupling means:
+In `DevOps`, low coupling means:

 - Modules should be as independent as possible from other modules.
 - Changes to one module should have minimal impact on other modules.